carlfranklin/BindablePropertiesValidationInMaui/README.md

 }
 ```

 We are defining a property called `PersonCollection`, which will be backed by a `BindableProperty` called `PersonCollectionProperty`.

+This is how `BindableProperty` should be used, as a backing field to a property.

 This bindable property will allow us to bind our `PersonListComponent` to the code-behind and update the UI in response to changes in the `PersonCollection`.

 Replace the contents of *MainPage.xaml* with the following: